Instructions for authors

 Plagiarism screening policy

-All papers submitted to Opuscula Mathematica will be screened for plagiarism using the iThenticate software.
+All papers submitted to Opuscula Mathematica will be screened for plagiarism using iThenticate software.

-In order to prevent cases of scientific misconduct the Editorial Board has procedures in place to deal with cases of "Ghost-writing", "Guest Authorship", "Plagiarism" and "Self-plagiarism".
+To prevent cases of scientific misconduct, the Editorial Board has procedures in place to address issues of ''ghostwriting'', ''guest authorship'', ''plagiarism'', and ''self-plagiarism''.

-Ghost-writing: A situation where someone makes a substantial contribution to a publication without revealing his or her participation as one of the authors or without being mentioned in the acknowledgments attached to the publication.
+Ghostwriting: A situation where someone makes a substantial contribution to a publication without revealing their participation as one of the authors or being mentioned in the acknowledgments.

-Guest Authorship or Honorary Authorship: A situation where one or more authors are cited as making a significant contribution to a work were as in reality the contribution is insignificant.
+Guest Authorship or Honorary Authorship: A situation where one or more authors are cited as making a significant contribution to a work, while in reality, their contribution is minimal.

 Plagiarism: The act of using someone else's work as one's own without acknowledging the source of that work.

-Self-plagiarism: The act of using your own earlier published work without acknowledging the source of that work.
+Self-plagiarism: The act of using one's own previously published work without acknowledging the source of that work.